lakhi/health_in_society_research_network/README.md

 # Health in Society Research Network

 ## Overview
-The Health in Society Research Network project aims to facilitate research and collaboration in the field of public health and societal well-beinga the Univeristy of Vienna.
+The Health in Society Research Network project aims to facilitate research and collaboration in the field of public health and societal well-being at the Univeristy of Vienna.
 This project provides visualisations that demonstrate the research of the members.

 ## Visualisations
 - Word Cloud based on health research keywords and methods